Welcome to Cadabam's Hospitals

 Unlike casual habits, BFRBs tend to escalate during periods of stress or boredom, leading to noticeable physical damage and psychological distress.

-How Trichotillomania Differs from Habitual Hair Pulling
+How Trichotillomania Differs From Habitual Hair Pulling

 While many people absentmindedly twirl or tug at their hair, trichotillomania symptoms involve repetitive, driven actions that cause noticeable hair loss, distress, and impairment.